Uzbekistan Entry Requirements

 Passport

-Must be valid for at least 6 months beyond your date of entry.
+Must be valid for at least 6 months beyond planned stay date

 Tips for Smooth Entry